NYULibraries/dlts-epub-normalizations/README.md

     Motivation: have every single page in our books display in the default view of our current version of ReadiumJS viewer.
 Sometimes the cover spine item has `linear="no"` attribute, which prevents it from loading when user first opens the book.
-* Directory structure: change `OEBPS/` directory to `ops/` to make uniform for processing purposes.

 ## Getting Started